 Here’s what you’ll need to make rainbow dyed corn for your toddler or preschooler:

-Note: We chose to dye our corn kernels with vinegar because it makes the colour brighter and helps the dye set.
+Note: We chose to dye our corn kernels with vinegar because it makes the color brighter and helps the dye set.
 That being said, if you don’t like the smell of vinegar, or if you don’t happen to have any vinegar on hand, you can replace it with a generous squirt of hand sanitizer.

 How to Dye Corn Kernels for Sensory Bins (Step-by-Step)